 How did the government and CMS, the Centers for Medicare and Medicaid, not consider the potential pitfalls?
 Those of us working in healthcare at the time the act was issued could have predicted the future.
 Hospitals found a way around the financial penalty.

 According to a report by McKnight’s Long-Term Care, “while inpatient readmissions dropped by 2.3% during the study period, the researchers found the rate of readmission after an observation stay increased by 3.8%.
 Many patients also returned for repeat observation stays.
 Hospitals face no repercussions for unsafe or poorly handled discharges from observation care that may lead to repeat hospitalizations.”
 (3) It is the older adult and family caregivers who suffer from poor care and discharges.

 In my interactions with emergency room and hospital nurses, some are ignored when they express concern to attending physicians about a patient being discharged.
-I have argued with physicians, directors of case management and discharge planning about the risks of releasing clients.
+I have argued with physicians, directors of case management, and discharge planning about the risks of releasing clients.
 Some are more empathetic than others.
-Hospital staff has reported me to adult protective services for disagreeing about care and returning a client safely home.
+The hospital staff has reported me to adult protective services for disagreeing about care and returning a client safely home.

 A recent situation illustrating this concern occurred with a client who had been hospitalized and treated for a number of chronic health conditions including a recent hip fracture.
 His release was planned for a Friday afternoon.
 The inside industry story known by healthcare professionals is that hospitals prefer to discharge patients on Fridays and will do almost anything to make this happen.

 My discussion with the floor nurse was that she had concerns about my client specific to chest congestion and gurgling sounds.
 The nurse was concerned that my client may have pneumonia.
 True to form, the doctor would not allow another overnight stay.